flutter-form-builder-ecosystem/flutter_form_builder/packages/flutter_form_builder/README.md

 This package helps in creation of data collection forms in Flutter by removing the boilerplate needed to build a form, validate fields, react to changes, and collect final user input.

+Also included are common ready-made form input fields for FormBuilder.
+This gives you a convenient way of adding common ready-made input fields instead of creating your own FormBuilderField from scratch.
 ___

 [![Pub Version](https://img.shields.io/pub/v/flutter_form_builder?logo=flutter&style=for-the-badge)](https://pub.dev/packages/flutter_form_builder)